“There is one thing that you have in common with ancient people. Just like they were human then, you are human now.” -Michael J. Fite

 For today’s inspiration, I want to share with you some simple life lessons from the Ancient Sanskrit that can help you understand how to be human.

-Before we go into this, I want to give you for important facts:
+Before we go into this, I want to give you four important facts:

 I offer up these four facts because I want you to understand that there is nothing wrong with being human.
-By being human, we learn and apply lessons, make mistakes and decisions, and live life to the fullest.
+By being human, we learn and apply lessons, see and make mistakes, conquer and overcome challenges, and live life to the fullest.

-What are the ancient rules to being human?
+What are the nine ancient rules to being human?

 Taken from Ancient Sanskrit, I want to give you nine rules to being human.
 I will list the rules and give my take on the rules below: